Essays, Stories, Adventures, Dreams

 Why does the Footloose Forester choose to expose the soft underbelly of his own ignorance?
 Frankly, it stems from recently being called ignorant.
 It may have been intended to be a knife jab in an ad hominem attack (appealing to feelings or prejudices rather than intellect) but it did not draw blood because the Footloose Forester has grown a thick enough skin to recognize ad hominem rants as the weapons of those who never come up with worthy counterpoints in dialogue.

-Thanks to the Copy + Paste function, the Footloose Forester is able to borrow similar views he shared in another chronicle in 2014.
+Thanks to the Copy + Paste function, the Footloose Forester is able to borrow similar views he shared in another of his chronicles from 2014.
 The edited excerpts are printed here, just as a check on the veracity of the presumptions.

 From: On Ignorance, March 2014: